The problem with mainstream hip hop

-What, for instance, do I learn from listening to “Kontrol,” his chart-topping, South African house music-sampling duet with rapper Da L.E.S?
-Frankly, a line such as “sip champagne/ when you order you should parlez vous Francais/ then we should take this back to my place, so whatchu say” does not inspire much faith in his ability to pen anything different from what everyone else (read: radio-friendly rappers) is talking about.
-AKA does not, in short, engage me intellectually – and therein lies the problem with mainstream artists.
+What, for instance, do I learn from listening to “Kontrol,” AKA’s chart-topping, South African house music-sampling duet with rapper Da L.E.S?
+Frankly, lines like ” … sip champagne/ when you order you should parlez vous Francais/ then we should take this back to my place, so whatchu say,” does not inspire much faith in his ability to pen anything different from what everyone else (read: radio-friendly rappers) is talking about.
+AKA does not, in short, engage me intellectually – and there lies the problem with mainstream artists.

 We the music-consuming public get to interact with versions of themselves they [the artists] want exposed.
 Their perfectly-curated sense of self therefore cracks under public scrutiny; in searching for more substance to cling onto, we are left wanting, which then leads to accusations of overblown egos and lack of originality.
 The music becomes less and less a point of focus while the personality comes under intense scrutiny.